Poker Table Selection

 A high average number of players per flop figure indicates that the players at the table have poor starting hand requirements.

-Be sure to take into account the number of players at each table in relation to the number of players per flop, as the shorthanded tables will have a lower number of players per flop than the full tables.
+Take note of the number of players at each table (e.g. 6-seater, 9-seater) in relation to the players/flop, as the 6max tables are more likely to have higher percentages than the FR tables.

 As you can see on the diagram, the table with the highest average pot is Cassiopea, and the table with the highest number of players per flop is Athor IV.